South Korea Q1 GDP beats expectations as investment, exports bounce - Up News Info

 Growth was driven by exports and facility investment, which rose 1.9% and 6.6% quarter-on-quarter, respectively.

-Private consumption grew at a slower 1.1% on-quarter, after shrinking 1.5% in the previous three months.
+Private consumption grew a slower 1.1% on-quarter, after shrinking 1.5% in the previous three months.

 BOK Governor Lee Ju-yeol said earlier in April that “mid-3%” growth was “very possible” this year, up from a previous forecast for 3% growth in 2021.